senpai265/alx-higher_level_programming/0x0D-SQL_introduction/README.md

+# 0x0D-SQL_introduction
-# 0x0D-SQL_introduction \n An Introduction to Databae in Programming
+An Introduction to Databae in Programming